Blog & News

-While there are many talent management models to choose from, and much debate regarding their makeup and character, there are at least three generally accepted components of a basic talent management strategy: employee development, employee engagement/retention and employee mobility.
+There are many talent management models to choose from, and much debate regarding their makeup and character.
+Generally, talent management is considered the strategic process of leveraging and developing the right people to stimulate organizational growth and goal attainment.
+There are at least three generally accepted components of a basic talent management strategy: employee development, employee engagement/retention and employee mobility.

-With today’s labor force yearning to move beyond the “cog-in-the-machine” attitude of prior generations, retention strategies within talent management tend to focus heavily on effective communication and meaningful employee engagement.
+With today’s labor force yearning to move beyond the “cog-in-the-machine” attitude of prior generations, employee engagement strategies within talent management tend to focus heavily on effective communication.
 And yet, this wasn’t always the case.
 For many years, organizations failed to fully realize the connection between engagement, culture, retention and successful business development.
 This all changed, however, around five years ago when an enlightening study by Deloitte revealed that not only were most employees not adequately engaged by their employer, but more than half of the global workforce would not recommend their employer to their peers.
 In the five years since, HCM leaders and business executives have turned to technology to aid them in their quest to improve employee retention through the creation of meaningful engagement and culture.

 In simple terms, employee mobility represents the movement of employees from one job to another within an organization, as well as their participation in initiatives outside of their typical role/responsibilities.
 As companies move away from career models based on functional hierarchies, leaders have come to recognize that organizational success is driven by the overall breadth and depth of workforce experience.
 Experienced employees prove highly effective in bridging the gap between development and retention, as upskilled employees are more likely to move both horizontally and vertically within an organization.